sergiofgonzalez/frontend-javascript-sandbox/01-the-dom/README.md

 > Basic DOM related examples

 ## [00 &mdash; Koa Project Template](./00-prj-template-koa/)
-A Koa based project template configured to serve a fronted app.
+A Koa based project template configured to serve a frontend app.

 ## [01 &mdash; Hello DOM](./01-hello-dom/)
 Illustrates the basics of DOM traversing by creating an application that traverses the DOM tree looking for a given text string in the given HTML.